Amarjit-ph/intelligent-search/README.md

 # Alisa
-Artificial Intelligence which is design as a friend of Amarjit Pheiroijam with the knowledge of GPT-3.
+Artificial Intelligence which is design as a friend of Amarjit Pheiroijam with the knowledge of Internet and powered by GPT-3.

 ```
 A - A